 Family Education Program

 Alcoholism and drug addiction affects each member of the family.
-Each family member whether, young, teenage, or grown-up children; wives or husbands; brothers or sisters; parents or other relatives and friends are affected by a loved ones abuse of prescription medications, alcohol or other substances.
+Each family member whether, young, teenage, or adult children; wives or husbands; brothers or sisters; parents or other relatives and friends are affected by a loved ones abuse of prescription medications, alcohol or other substances.
 One family member addicted to alcohol and drugs means the whole family suffers.
-Addiction is a family dysfunction that can stress the family to their breaking point, impacts the stability of the home, the family’s unity, mental health, physical health, finances, and overall family dynamics.
+Addiction can stress the family to their breaking point, impacts the stability of the home, the family’s unity, mental health, physical health, finances, and overall family dynamics.

 Without help, active addiction can totally destroy family life and cause harmful effects that can last a lifetime.
 Without healing the addictive cycle will likely manifest in future generations.

-WHO – Anyone age 16 and over who would like to understand more about addiction, how to help a loved one who may be struggling with an addiction to drugs, alcohol or prescription medications.
-Our classes are taught by Norma Cordero, a masters level instructor with many years of experience in the addiction recovery field.
+WHO – Class provided by Sheila Walker.
+Anyone age 16 and over who would like to understand more about addiction, how to help a loved one who may be struggling with an addiction to drugs, alcohol or prescription medications.
+Our classes are taught by Sheila Walker CADC II and professional interventionist with many years of experience helping families and individuals heal from addictive disorders.

-WHAT – Norma covers many aspects of addiction including:
+WHAT – Sheila covers many aspects of addiction including: